 Signup in PBXDom from the following link:

-When you confirm your account by the link sent to your email, you are redirected to setup page in PBXDom website.
+When you confirm your account by the link sent to your email, you are redirected to the setup page on the PBXDom website.
 Before start set up the PBXDom collector software, I draw your attention to the following diagram.
 It shows the connection between your Mitel and PBXDom.

 Download the Collector software by click on the Download button and go to the next step.